 Oh Roma, my beloved.
 I fell in love with Rome for the ambiance.
 Sure, the Colosseum was amazing and the Trevi Fountain is breath taking.
 They are not the reasons I would go back to Rome though.
 In traditional Italian fashion, a lot of this love stems from amazing food and the people who provide it.
+When booking a trip to Rome, Italy, what foods to eat and where is a top factor in trip planning!
 Here is my list of the top five things you need to try when you get to Rome.

 - Cacio e Pepe: Where do I even begin?
 This was my first dish that I had at 9:30pm after landing in Rome.
 The owner of my AirBnb recommended this restaurant (Origano) as it was attached to the back side of our apartment.
 I literally walked through their kitchen to get a table.
 I knew prior to traveling that this is a Roman dish that I wanted to try.
 It is simply pasta with pecorino romano cheese and pepper.
 The dish sounds simple but it is so much more than that.
 Combined with the fresh pasta from Origano, this was one of my favorite meals the whole trip!